-Our special educational needs policy has been agreed by the governors and is reflective of our Church foundation also.
-We aim to build a supportive school community which fosters high achievement for all students.
-“Inclusion” is an ongoing process, culture, policy and practice to which we are committed.
-We believe all pupils are entitled to a broad and balanced curriculum and one that is differentiated to suit their individual needs.
+Our special educational needs policy has been agreed by the governing board and is reflective of our Church foundation.
+We aim to build a supportive school community which fosters high achievement for all children.
+Inclusion is an ongoing process, culture, policy and practice to which we are committed.
+We believe all children are entitled to a broad and balanced curriculum and one that is differentiated to suit their individual needs.

 Almost all children will have particular learning needs at points in their school life.
 We monitor the progress of all children and intervene or provide additional support when we recognise a risk of underachievement.